Decomposition of Integral Self-Affine Multi-Tiles: Introduction

-If a collection of sets $\lbrace K_i\subset\mathbb{R}^n, 1\le i\le M\rbrace$ forms an integral self-affine collection and $\Lambda$-tiles $\mathbb{R}^n$, then we call $K : = \bigcup\limits_{i=1}^M K_i$ {\it an integral self-affine $\Lambda$-tiling set with $M$ prototiles}, or {\it an integral self-affine multi-tile} for short.
-In the particular case where $M=1$, we call $K$ an integral self-affine tile.
-It is known (\cite{H}) that (\ref{e-1-1}) has exactly one solution if $M=1$, i.e. $K\subset\mathbb{R}^n$ is uniquely determined by the associated $n\times n$ expansive matrix $B\in M_n(\mathbb{Z})$ and the digit set $\Gamma$.
-As a special class of integral self-affine multi-tiles, integral self-affine tiles have been extensively studied \cite{GHS, LWG, LWN, LWA} and they have been shown to be closely related to the theory of wavelets \cite{GM, GHS, LW}.
+If an integral self-affine collection $\lbrace K_i\subset\mathbb{R}^n, 1\le i\le M\rbrace$ $\Lambda$-tiles $\mathbb{R}^n$, we call $K : = \bigcup\limits_{i=1}^M K_i$ {\it an integral self-affine $\Lambda$-tiling set with $M$ prototiles}, or {\it an integral self-affine multi-tile} for short. $K$ is called an integral self-affine tile if $M=1$.
+It is known that (\ref{e-1-1}) has exactly one solution \cite{H} if $M=1$, i.e.~$K\subset\mathbb{R}^n$ is uniquely determined by the associated $n\times n$ expansive matrix $B\in M_n(\mathbb{Z})$ and the digit set $\Gamma$ and, conversely, if $B$ and $K$ are fixed, the set of digits satisfying (\ref{e-1-1}) is unique.
+The geometry, topological structure and tiling property of self-affine tiles \cite{F, K,LR,LLR1,LLR13,LRT,HL,LWG,LWN,LWA} and the connections to wavelet theory have been studied quite extensively (\cite{GHS, FG, GYU, GM, LW}).

-In contrast, when $M>1$, there may exist several solutions of the set equation of (\ref{e-1-1}) when some prototiles are allowed to be empty.
+In contrast, if $M>1$ and $B$ and $K$ are fixed, there may exist several sets of digits for which Equation (\ref{e-1-1}) holds.
 The study of self-affine multi-tiles is not as well developed because of their complicated structure.
-Gr\"ochenig and Hass \cite{GHA} first provided a detailed study of integral self-affine multi-tiles (see also \cite{LW03}).
-They constructed the general solutions of (\ref{e-1-1}) and established the relationship between multi-wavelets and the theory of integral self-affine multi-tiles.
-Flaherty and Wang \cite{FW} also showed how self-affine multi-tiles can be used to construct Haar-type multiwavelets.
-As another application to wavelet theory, we considered the problem of constructing wavelet sets using integral self-affine multi-tiles in \cite{FG}.
-The wavelet sets constructed in \cite{FG} depends on the structure of integral self-affine multi-tiles.
-In view of the decomposition (or the representation) of self-affine multi-tiles, an explicit form of wavelet sets can be constructed.
+For a detailed study of the general solutions of (\ref{e-1-1}) and the relationship between multi-wavelets and the theory of integral self-affine multi-tiles, we refer the reader to \cite{GHA, FW, LW03}.
+As another application to wavelet theory, we considered the problem of constructing wavelet sets using integral self-affine multi-tiles in the frequency domain \cite{FG}.
+The wavelet sets constructed in \cite{FG} depends in an essential way on the structure of the associated integral self-affine multi-tiles.
+The decomposition (or the representation) of self-affine multi-tiles allowed us to obtain rather explicit descriptions of the wavelet sets we constructed there.
+This motivated us to consider the problem of decomposing a measurable set into a self-affine collection in the best possible way if it is an integral self-affine multi-tile.